Information and support during Coronavirus

 Designated study rooms

-Rooms LC1-32 (located in the Holloway Road Library) and room CM2-N10 in Aldgate will be available to book from today for use from Monday 5 October 2020.
+Rooms LC1-32 (located in the Holloway Road Library) and room CM2-N10 in Aldgate will be available to book for use once campus re-opens.

 To comply with safety measures, the spaces will be available for a maximum of two students in each room per day.
 Bookings will be for the entire day to allow students time to allow you to make each visit worthwhile.